triamnetwork/triam-docs/docs/guides/anchor/compliance-server.md

 Compliance Server
 ---

 The task of an anchor is handling regulatory compliance, like Anti-Money Laundering (<abbr title="Anti-Money Laundering">AML</abbr>).
-To accomplish that, you should use the [Stellar compliance protocol](../compliance-protocol.md), a standard way to exchange compliance information and pre-approve a transaction with another financial institution.
+To accomplish that, you should use the [Triam compliance protocol](../compliance-protocol.md), a standard way to exchange compliance information and pre-approve a transaction with another financial institution.

 You can write your own server that matches the compliance protocol, but Stellar.org also provides a [compliance server](https://github.com/stellar/bridge-server/blob/master/readme_compliance.md) that takes care of most of the work for you.